ZacBlanco/hwx-tutorials/2-3/tutorials/analyzing-social-media-sentiment-data-2-3/analyzing-twitter-data-2-3.md

 ![Imported Dashboard](./images/19_nifi_twitter_dashboard.png)

+Great!
+The NiFi flow has been set up.
+The _boxes_ are what NiFi calls processors.
+Each of the processors can be connected to one another and help make data flow.
+Each processor can perform specific tasks.
+They are at the very heart of NiFi's functionality.

+Try **right-clicking** on a few of the the processors and look at their configuration.
+This can help you better understand how the Twitter flow works.

-Now we'll need to configure the Twitter Hose with the access tokens that we made earlier for our twitter application.
+Now we'll need to configure the Twitter Hose processor with the access tokens that we made earlier for our Twitter application.

 Right click on the **Grab Garden Hose** element and click **Configure**

 ![Configure Garden Hose](./images/20_nifi_configure_hose.png)

-Then you're going to need to place all of those twitter API tokens from earlier in their respective places.
+Then you're going to need to place all of those Twitter API tokens from earlier in their respective places.
 Then hit **Apply**.

 ![NiFi Tokens](./images/21_nifi_set_tokens.png)